Last fact-checked: 10 April 2023

-With very rare exceptions, yes.
+With rare exceptions, yes.
 While Mexico has certainly suffered its share of social and political turmoil over the past ten years, it's the world's eighth most-traveled tourism destination.
-In 2016, more than 35 million business, leisure (and dental!) tourists from all over the US and the world visited Mexico without harm.
+Every year, tens of millions of leisure (and medical/dental) tourists from around the globe visit Mexico without incident.

 Less than 0.01% of our patients who have booked an appointment through Dental Departures encounter difficulties.
 On these rare occurrences, we see to it that any problem is put right.
 Should you have any issue with your dental care, the procedures and lab work are covered under warranty.

 Competition for patients is steep; clinics only survive by providing excellent quality care.
 Further, when scheduling your appointment through Dental Departures, you can be sure you are visiting a quality-checked clinic, with an advocate working on your behalf.
-While no practitioner can guarantee 100% perfect work, if something needs to be fixed, we are here to help resolve any problems.
+While no practitioner in the world can guarantee 100% success rates, if something needs to be fixed, we are here to help resolve any problems.

-While American currency is preferred by most dental offices, all the quality clinics accept traveler’s checks, personal checks and credit cards.
+While American currency is preferred by most dental offices, all the quality clinics accept traveler’s checks, personal checks and major credit cards.
 Credit card payments are typically subject to a small processing fee (typically around 3-4%).
-Inquire in advance which offices accept credit card payments.

 > Related: Can I Use My Dental Insurance in Mexico?